 The Early-Stage SaaS Metric that Matters the Most: Learning

-The next question I get is “how do I know where I am in the learning curve, or if I’m making progress?”
-To effectively commerciale innovation you need to accept that learning precedes revenue.
+To effectively bring your innovation to market and find product-market fit, you need to accept that learning precedes revenue.
 If you start the journey with a Service as a Software mindset and build a functional learning organization, you will accelerate your path through the SaaS Learning Curve.

 This requires you to create an environment that supports rapid on-the-job learning by adopting a growth mindset, developing your business acumen, facilitating cross-functional communication, and embracing ambiguity.